pcboy/ncypher/README.md

 The big difference is that now you need to have libsodium installed on your host system.
 That also means faster gem installation. =)
 Check https://github.com/RubyCrypto/rbnacl/wiki/Installing-libsodium for more info.
+Note: You need Argon2 support.
+So libsodium >= v1.0.15

 ## Installation